letsdodigital/coding-hands-on/dair/curriculum_imaging.md

 The seminars will consist mainly of LL2 and LL4 information, whereas workshops will consist of LL1 and LL3 information.

-# Learning outcomes to match

-The outcomes below have not been matched to a module yet.
-- one-hot encoding and why (LL2)

 # TODO

 - Split the course into more granular modules: